joshboyye/joshboyye/README.md

 # 💫 About Me:
-💻 Skills:<br><br>Programming: java, HTML,CSS JS,My SQL<br>Spoken Languages: English, Korean, Mandarin<br>🧑‍💻 Goals:<br><br>🌱 I’m currently learning web development and react<br>Later this year planning to study app development and cyber security<br>📫 How to reach me: By DM or email
+💻 Skills:<br><br>Programming: java, HTML,CSS JS,My SQL<br>Spoken Languages: English, Korean, Mandarin<br>🧑‍💻 Goals:<br><br>🌱 I’m currently using next.js and swift to build a website and app<br>Currently serving as the CTO at Immpression, LLC, a cutting-edge social media startup in NYC<br>📫 How to reach me: By DM or email

 ## 🌐 Socials: